Bernardrouhi/app-dailies/README.md

 # Dailies
-Dailies is an open source application to convert Images to a video or convert a video format to another format with help of FFMPEG
-Application is on beta period, there is no released version yet.
+Dailies is an open source application to convert Images to a video or convert a video format to another format with help of FFMPEG.(However Dailies is on beta period, there is no released version yet.)

 ## Minimum Requirements
 - Windows 7 or higher